A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 Scenario: Debugging a Loan Decision

-Consider this scenario drawn from controversies around the 2019 launch of Apple’s Apple Card credit card: A large consumer-products company introduces private loans as a new financial product and leans heavily into automation to scale the business.
+Consider this scenario drawn from controversies around the 2019 launch of Apple’s Apple Card credit card: a large consumer-products company introduces private loans as a new financial product and leans heavily into automation to scale the business.
 Loan decisions are largely automated, based on various models and scoring approaches.
 After the launch, an applicant with a large social media presence publicly shames the organization, claiming discriminatory loan practices in viral posts.
 First, the support team, then developers try to investigate the issue.
 If claims escalate, the bank may need to provide evidence to defend itself before a judge or regulators.

 Screenshot of a tweet reading "The @AppleCard is such a fucking sexist program.
 My wife and I filed joint tax returns, live in a community-property state, and have been married for a long time.
 Yet Apple’s black box algorithm thinks I deserve 20x the credit limit she does.
 No appeals work."

-Viral tweet after Apple’s launch of Apple Card complaining about discrimination in determining the credit line of two married people.
+A viral tweet after Apple’s launch of Apple Card complaining about discrimination in determining the credit line of two married people.

 Hopefully, developers already tested the model for bias before deployment (see chapter Fairness) and designed the system to mitigate wrong predictions (see chapter Planning for Mistakes).
 However, even if developers have confidence that their models are not biased, they likely still want to investigate what happened and why in this specific case, to either explain the reason to the applicant or change the system design.